Clinician Educator Track

 - Quality Improvement

 - Will the CE fellow be able to stay for a third year?
-This is a two-year program, the fellow would need to apply and obtain funding to continue training (usually research) during a third year.
+This is a two-year program, so to stay for a third year the fellow would need to apply and obtain funding to continue training (usually research) during a third year.